Ankitadal123/Ecommerce-site/challenge-react-storefront/README.md

 ## Features

 - Product listing fetched from Fake Store API
-- Product cards with consistent height and hover effects
+- Responsive product cards with consistent layout
-- Add to Cart functionality with quantity increment/decrement
+- Add to Cart functionality with quantity controls
-- Zustand-based global cart state management
+- Cart state management using Zustand
+- Dynamic cart count displayed in the header
-- Cart page with item summary, pricing, and quantity control
+- Cart page with real-time quantity and total pricing
-- Checkout page with cost breakdown and delivery section
+- Checkout page with order summary and payment button
+- On payment, cart is cleared and user is redirected to homepage
+- Payment confirmation uses toast notification (react-hot-toast)
-- Responsive category sidebar with toggle and filter
+- Left navigation with collapsible category sidebar
-- Global search bar shown on the home page
+- Global search bar (on Home only)
-- Login/Logout functionality with Zustand store
+- Login form with Zustand-based authentication
-- Dynamic display of user's name derived from email
-- Protected UI elements based on auth state
+- Dynamic user greeting based on email (e.g., ankitadalmia@gmail.com → Ankita Dalmia)
+- Logout and conditional rendering of user actions
+- Global responsive footer with links and newsletter input
-- Responsive layout with Tailwind CSS utilities
+- Fully responsive layout with Tailwind CSS utilities
-- Routing using React Router v6
+- Route handling via React Router
-- Error handling for API requests
+- Basic error handling for API requests
-- Clean and structured commit history

 ## Technology Stack